 1. Where was it produced?

 The best matcha is made in Japan, but you should also check the region of Japan where the matcha was produced.
 Uji in Kyoto Prefecture is famous as the birthplace of matcha and Japanese green tea.
 Naturally, matcha from Uji is expected to be good but there may be a price premium because of the brand name.
 Yame is a city in Fukuoka Prefecture which is famous for gyokuro tea, and has begun to make good matcha.
 Shizuoka and Nishio (both nearer to Tokyo) are also known for matcha.
-Kagoshima Prefecture and Wazuka town in Kyoto Prefecture mostly produce sencha, but quite a few growers are branching out into matcha and are getting quite good at it.
+Kagoshima Prefecture and Wazuka town in Kyoto Prefecture mostly produce sencha, but many growers are branching out into matcha and are getting quite good at it.

 2. Was it grown under shade before harvest?